tawnimartin/assignments/013/README.md

 `Assertion failed` for each question.
 Once you answer the question correctly that will go away.
 Use this to check your work.

+### Hard Mode

+In the `constructors.js` there is a bonus question at the bottom.
+This is your hard mode.
+If you are finished with your normal mode before 7pm I would urge you to try the hard mode.

+### Nightmare Mode

+The file `since.jquery.js` contains a jQuery plugin.
+Currently it sets html elements to have a red color and background.
+Refactor it to do the following:

+  * Check each selected element for a data attribute of `since` that will be used as the date for that html element.
+If not present, use the current date.

+  * if the date is less than __1 minute ago__, make the elments text: __just now__
+  * if the date is less than __5 minutes ago__, make the elments text: __a few minutes ago__
+  * if the date is less than __1 hour ago__, make the elments text: __within the past hour__
+  * if the date is less than __1 day ago__, make the elments text: __today__
+  * if the date is less than __6 day ago__, make the elments text: __whatever the day is for the given data (e.g. Friday)__
+  * if the date is more than __6 day ago__, make the elments text: __/mm/dd/yyyy__

+  You can go even further by using an interval to keep the message up to date without having to recall the jQuery plugin.
+Meaning you call it on an element and the text gets set to _just now_, then 2 minutes later, it auto resets to __a few minutes ago__ and so on.

 ## Deliverables